 Cleaning around fixed braces takes a little extra time, but there are special tools such as orthodontic floss, interdental brushes and oral irrigators which can make the job easier.

 Do adult braces hurt?

-If you get dental braces as an adult you're asking your body to break down parts of the bone in your jaw that hold your teeth in their current position.
-Bone is then re-grown around the teeth in their new position, as this video shows:
+If you get dental braces as an adult you're asking your body to break down bone in your jaw that holds your teeth in their current position, then re-grow securing teeth in their new position.
+The following video shows how this happens:

 So yes, it's normal to feel some discomfort – especially in the days following each visit to the dentist or orthodontist where your brace is adjusted.
 There's a chance you may also experience some irritation to your cheek tissue, which can lead to mouth sores.

-- Take over-the-counter painkillers to ease any soreness and aches
+- Take over-the-counter painkillers to ease any occasional soreness and aches

 - Eat soft foods such as soup, eggs, pasta, mashed potato and yoghurt if you experience discomfort when biting

-- Use orthodontic wax to cover any brackets or wires that are irritating your mouth
+- Use dental wax to cover any brackets or wires that are irritating your mouth

 - If you do develop mouth sores, avoid touching them with your tongue or fingers as this will make them worse